-Year ended 31 Dec 21 Year ended 31 Dec 20
+Year ended 31 Dec 22 Year ended 31 Dec 21

 £000 £000

-Interest on bank deposits 40 104
+Interest on bank deposits 3 8 40

 Gain from extinguishment of debt 5,408

-^{} During the financial year, group has received sanction from lenders for one-time restructuring (OTR) of loan.
-The Management has OTR has been tested for debt Modification under IFRS 9.
-The revised cash out flow discounted at original EIR 13.45% resulted in net gain of £ 5.41 million.
+^{} During the previous year, Group had received sanction from lenders for one-time restructuring (OTR) of loan.
+The Management has tested the OTR for debt modification under IFRS 9.
+The revised cash out flow discounted at original EIR 13.45% resulted in net gain of £ 5.41 million and was effected accordingly in 2021.
+The corresponding effect of debt modification has been considered in 2022 financials.